lmcai/BOT-6276C-Phylogenomics/Lab2_IQTREE/README.md

 b.
 Now look at the log file `primates_partition.log`.
 What's the final optimal likelihood?
 How does it compare to the previous run?

+ANS: best likelihood score= -5899.779.
+It is lower than previous run, but it does not necessarily mean the tree is worse.
+We have included more parameters this time because of data partition, the likelihood is expected to drop a little.

 c.
 Look at the `primates_partition.best_model.nex` file.
 This file contains the best partition model inferred from the data, and rate parameters for each individual partition.
 What is the best model for each partition?
 Why is the rate different (read the [tutorial](https://iqtree.github.io/doc/Advanced-Tutorial#partitioned-analysis-for-multi-gene-alignments) and think about the difference between `-p`, `-q`, and `-Q`)?
 More specifically, how does the rate between coding and non-coding regions differ from each other?

+ANS: GTR for both partitions. the non-coding rate is higher as expected (GTR{15.122,45.6549,9.10676,9.82992,98.3016} for non-coding compared to GTR{6.79421,22.3723,4.10071,1.78118,22.4811} for coding)

 d.
 View `primates.fasta.treefile` in FigTree or other tree viewing program.
 Display the node labels.
 What's the ultrafast support value for the common ancestor of Homo_sapiens and Pongo?

+ANS: 97

 e.
 What command would you use if you want to run non-parametric bootstrap?

+ANS: `-b 100` for 100 non-parametric bootstrap

 4. We can also constrain the topology of the phylogeny and only optimize the branch length.